nowshad-hasan/nowshad-hasan/README.md

 ### Hi 👋, I'm Md.
 Nowshad Hasan
 #### I am a Software Engineer and a Java enthuasist.

-- 👨‍💻 I’m currently working on BRAC IT
+- 👨‍💻 I’m currently working on Dynamic Solution Innovators (DSi)
 - 🌱 I’m currently learning Distributed Backend System and Devops stack
 - 👯 I’m looking to collaborate on Open Source projects
 - ⚙️ I like to think about Backend Engineering and System Designing